lanjoni/sosoBot/README.md

 _Bot for personal use on my <a href="https://twitch.tv/holly1v4">Twitch </a> using JavaScript!_

-The bot is intended to work (based on NODEJS) connected with Twitch.
+The bot is intended to work (based on NodeJS) connected with Twitch.
 For the entire process to be possible, it is necessary to configure the constants that regulate your data (you must create an account especially for the bot, and generate a working token on the website <a href="https://twitchapps.com/tmi/">TwitchApps</a>.

 After making the connection using your data (channel name, account name created for the bot and previously generated access token), we just need to change our friendly _if's and else's_, thus adding our commands!